 - implementation of new systems or projects that process high volumes of personal data, such as HR Online and the student records system

-- systems or projects that process particularly sensitive (‘special category’) personal information on a large or systematic scale (eg health clinics)
+- systems or projects that process particularly sensitive (‘special category’) personal information on a large or systematic scale (for example, health clinics)

-- profiling of special category data or criminal offence data to decide on access to services, opportunity or benefit (eg asking all applicants to declare criminal convictions)
+- profiling of special category data or criminal offence data to decide on access to services, opportunity or benefit (for example, asking all applicants to declare criminal convictions)

-- processing of personal data that could be considered 'profiling' of individuals (eg learning analytics)
+- processing of personal data that could be considered 'profiling' of individuals (for example, learning analytics)

-- processing where data is matched or combined from multiple sources and/or is processed without providing a Privacy Notice directly to individuals (eg wealth screening of alumni as potential donors or scraping or mining personal data from external sources for research)
+- processing where data is matched or combined from multiple sources and/or is processed without providing a Privacy Notice directly to individuals (for example, wealth screening of alumni as potential donors or scraping or mining personal data from external sources for research)

 - any automated personal data processing that results in decisions being made about individuals without human input

-- processing perceived to be particularly intrusive by society (eg CCTV)
+- processing perceived to be particularly intrusive by society (for example, CCTV)